 - 4. The Issuer or any subsidiary of the Issuer may at any time purchase Notes in the open market or otherwise and at any price, provided that all unmatured interest coupons (if this Note is an interest bearing Note) are purchased therewith. - 5.
 All Notes so purchased by the Issuer otherwise than in the ordinary course of business of dealings in securities or as a nominee shall be cancelled and shall not be reissued or resold.
 All Notes so purchased by any subsidiary of the Issuer may be cancelled, held by such subsidiary or resold. - 6.
-The payment obligations of the Issuer pursuant to the Notes constitute and at all times shall constitute direct, unconditional, unsubordinated and unsecured obligations (créditos ordinarios) of the Issuer and, upon the insolvency (concurso) of the Issuer (and unless they qualify as subordinated debts (créditos subordinados) under article 281 of the restated text of the Spanish Insolvency Law, approved by Legislative Royal Decree 1/2020, of 5 May (the "Insolvency Law") or equivalent legal provision which replaces it in the future, such payment obligations in respect of principal rank (a) pari passu and rateably without any preference among themselves and with any Senior Higher Priority Liabilities and (b) senior to (i) Senior Non Preferred Liabilities and (ii) any present and future subordinated obligations (créditos subordinados) of the Issuer in accordance with article 281 of the Insolvency Law.
+The payment obligations of the Issuer pursuant to the Notes constitute and at all times shall constitute direct, unconditional, unsubordinated and unsecured obligations (créditos ordinarios) of the Issuer.
+In accordance with Article 281 of the Insolvency Law or equivalent legal provision which replaces it in the future and Additional Provision 14.2 of Law 11/2015, but subject to any applicable legal and statutory exceptions and subject to any other ranking that may apply as a result of any mandatory provision of law (or otherwise), upon the insolvency (concurso de acreedores) of the Issuer the payment obligations of the Issuer under the Notes in respect of principal (and unless they qualify as subordinated claims (créditos subordinados) under Article 281 of the Insolvency Law or equivalent legal provision which replaces it in the future) will rank (a) pari passu and rateably without any preference among themselves and with any Senior Higher Priority Liabilities and (b) senior to (i) Senior Non-Preferred Liabilities and (ii) any present and future subordinated obligations (créditos subordinados) of the Issuer in accordance with Article 281 of the Insolvency Law.